Code-Institute-Submissions/the-ginger-trader/README.md

 On submission the form comes up with an error if it hasn't been filled in correctly (email address), or if required information (name, email address and details in the text box) is missing.
 The form doesn't yet submit information anywhere so there is no feedback for a response.
+In a future version the form data will be sent as an email to the site owner.

 - responsiveness